On this page

 Complainant.
 The College or any individual who believes they experienced a violation of the policies outlined in the Honor Code and/or Community Standards and becomes a party to the Student Conduct Process.

 Conduct Review Meeting.
 A formal meeting between a Respondent and a Conduct Officer, to determine if a violation of the Honor Code or Community Standards has occurred based on the preponderance of the evidence.
+Conduct Review Meetings will still occur if a student accepts responsibility for the violation of the Community Standards to allow for an educational conversation and determine appropriate sanctioning.

 Designee.
 A staff or faculty member who is responsible for implementing or administering the Student Conduct Process, in part or in whole, at the direction of the Procedural Coordinator, or other College official.

 Disciplinary Hold.
-An administrative hold placed on a student’s record or on a Student Organization’s activities or privileges when the student or Student Organization does not respond to the request of a College official to attend a Conduct Review Meeting has not completed an assigned sanction, or, with respect to a student, has withdrawn from the College while a conduct matter is pending.
+An administrative hold placed on a student’s record or on a Student Organization’s activities or privileges when the student or Student Organization does not respond to the request of a College official to attend a Conduct Review Meeting, has not completed an assigned sanction, or, with respect to a student, has withdrawn from the College while a conduct matter is pending.

 Good Standing.
 In order to participate in leadership positions, study abroad programs, and a variety of other programs and opportunities, students must fulfill their academic and social responsibilities to Wheaton College through maintaining “Good Standing” in each of these areas.
-More specifics are included in the section below.

 Academic Good Standing is achieved through the following: